 Intravitreal implants are localized and are a method of getting patients with chronic idiopathic non-infectious posterior uveitis off high doses of systemic medications.
 The implants release a sustained dosage of the medication over time and eventually dissolve.
 Side effects should not be taken likely and can (and probably will) include: cataracts and increased eye pressure.

 Intravitreal implants are expensive.
 There is a “Patience Assistance” program associated with each of the following implants; make sure to check out the applicable program, even the patient has insurance.

-Ozurdex is an implant that is designed to release 0.7 mg ofthe corticosteriod dexamethasone over a period of up to six (6) months.
+Ozurdex is an implant that is designed to release 0.7 mg of the corticosteroid dexamethasone for up to six (6) months.

-Yutiq is an implant that is designed to release .18 mg of fluocinolone acetonide over a period of up to 36 months.
+Yutiq is an implant that is designed to release .18 mg of fluocinolone acetonide for up to 36 months.

-Retisert (FDA approved in 2005) is an implant that is designed to release 0.59 mg of fluocinolone acetonide over a period of up to two and half (2.5) – three (3) years.
+Retisert (FDA approved in 2005) is an implant that is designed to release 0.59 mg of fluocinolone acetonide for up to two and a half (2.5) – three (3) years.
 Retisert contains a higher dosage of medication than the other implants and is larger (about the size of a grain of rice).
-It is surgically implanted into the posterior segment of the affected eye during a procedure which may or may not include a vitrectomy.
+It is surgically implanted into the posterior segment of the affected eye during a procedure that may, or may not, include a vitrectomy.